avocado smoothie

 During this time you eliminate all foods suspected of causing inflammation.
 These include grains, legumes, dairy, sugars, alcohol, nightshades, additives, and others.

-The standard AIP meal plan also recommends eating more nutrient-dense foods like:
+The standard AIP diet meal plan also recommends eating more nutrient-dense foods like:

 • Liver